adamcameron/cfml24h/chapters/04-components.md

 <img src="../images/4/componentMetadata.png">

-(see the bespoke metadata as that last entry there).
+(see the bespoke metadata as that penultimate entry there).